 First Wednesday of each month

 Neshnabé mbokén is a children's book club, which will have a focus on Native American books & authors.
 This program is open to the public and welcomes all ages to attend.
 For more information, please contact Erin Byrket-Burggraf at firstname.lastname@example.org.

 PALS (Play and Learn Social)

-Join other parents and children ages 0–8 for an opportunity to engage with one another in play and learning activities every first Tuesday and third Thursday of the month from 9:30 a.m. until 11:00 a.m.
+Join other parents and children ages 0–8 for an opportunity to engage with one another in play and learning activities every first and third Thursday of the month from 9:30 a.m. until 11:00 a.m.
 Location varies, but the group generally meets in the PHS Multi-Purpose Room.
+Quarterly field trips are held on Fridays.
 For more information, please contact Rachel Orvis at email@example.com.